multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 	fn clear_storage_value(&self);
 ```

-Nowadays it is more common to use storage mappers.
+Nowadays, it is more common to use storage mappers.
 The `SingleValueMapper` has an `clear()` method that does the same.

 ### Events